 Cramond Island is a tidal island in the Firth of Forth reached at low tide by a causeway which extends for just over ¾ of a mile into the river from the village of Cramond.
 There is a noticeboard at the landward end of the causeway setting out the times when it may safely be crossed.
+Or you can text CRAMOND to 81400 to get safe crossing information texted back by the RNLI.
 Take note, and make sure you allow yourself the time you need to explore an island that turns out to be larger than it looks, and the time to get back along the causeway before the waters close over it.
 This may sounds like an unnecessary warning, but it is quite common for visitors to become stranded on the island by the incoming tide.

 Cramond Island is just over a third of a mile long, and rather less than that wide, and covers an area of 7.7 hectares or 19 acres above the high tide mark.
 At its centre it rises to a height of 68ft above sea level and offers extensive views east to Granton and Leith; west to North Queensferry and the Forth Rail Bridge; and north to the other small islands in the Firth of Forth and the coast of Fife.
 The island is owned by the Dalmeny Estate.